Candidate screening is an essential part of any hiring process occurring just before the interviewing process begins in earnest.

 Things I don’t give much importance to:

-• 1-2 typos (especially if long CV).
-Others may be a bit more strict but I prefer to focus on skills etc. The only roles where I pay attention to things like this is content marketing, lawyers, and finance.
+- 1-2 typos (especially if they have a long CV).
+Others may be a bit more strict but I prefer to focus on skills etc. The only roles where I pay attention to things like this are content marketing, lawyers, and finance.

-Bear in mind the following if this will be your first time reviewing international CVs as they may contain these elements which may seem odd:
+If reviewing international CVs, bear in mind the following as they may contain these elements which may seem odd:

 3. Phone/video call screening

-If, after reviewing their CV, LinkedIn, etc, someone seems like a potential match, the next step of the screening process is a quick call with someone from HR.
+If, after reviewing their CV, LinkedIn, etc, someone seems like a potential match, the next step of the screening process might be a quick call with someone from recruitment/HR.

-You have to give potential candidates enough information about the open position and the company culture in an engaging way and also get the information you need from them.
+You have to give potential candidates enough information about the role and the company culture in an engaging way and also get the information you need from them.

 While it may be the first proper conversation, this is actually where the “close” begins in that you’re preparing yourself and the candidate for a potential job offer.